 I am very interested in LiDAR (Light Detection and Ranging), a laser range scanning technology that allows us to acquire detailed 3D models of real-world environments.
-Our research in this area includes keypoint detection, registration, integration of range and visual imagery, and probabilistic object detection, and has been sponsored by the US Army Intelligence and Security Command and DARPA.
-We are in the process of building an accurate 3D model of the RPI campus with our high-quality scanning LiDAR system.
+Our research in this area includes keypoint detection, registration, integration of range and visual imagery, and probabilistic object detection, and was sponsored by the US Army Intelligence and Security Command and DARPA.

 Change Detection and Understanding

 My current research interests include computer vision problems related to modeling 3D environments with visual and range imagery, designing and analyzing large camera networks, and machine learning problems for radiotherapy applications.
-I am affiliated with the NSF Engineering Research Center for Subsurface Sensing and Imaging Systems (CenSSIS), the DHS Center of Excellence on Explosives Detection, Mitigation and Response (ALERT), and Rensselaer's Experimental Media and Performing Arts Center (EMPAC).
+I am the Deputy Director of the NSF Engineering Research Center for Lighting Enabled Systems and Applications (LESA), and am affiliated with the NSF Engineering Research Center for Subsurface Sensing and Imaging Systems (CenSSIS), the DHS Center of Excellence on Explosives Detection, Mitigation and Response (ALERT), and Rensselaer's Experimental Media and Performing Arts Center (EMPAC).
 I received an NSF CAREER award in March 2003 and was a member of the 2007 DARPA Computer Science Study Group.
-I am a Senior Member of the IEEE and an Associate Editor of IEEE Transactions on Image Processing.
+I am a Senior Member of the IEEE and a Senior Area Editor of IEEE Transactions on Image Processing.
 In Fall 2012, Cambridge University Press published my textbook Computer Vision for Visual Effects.